awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-targetgroup-healthcheckconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Matcher`  <a name="cfn-vpclattice-targetgroup-healthcheckconfig-matcher"></a>
 The codes to use when checking for a successful response from a target\.
-These are called *Success codes* in the console\.
 *Required*: No
 *Type*: [Matcher](aws-properties-vpclattice-targetgroup-matcher.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)